jeyabalaji/Shiftkey-Labs-AndroidWorkshop/README.md

 Download the Android Studio bundle along with the Android SDK.
 Android studio requires JDK and JRE to start the instalation.

-Files in this Github Repo will have the essential files that are required to build the Webview based application.
+Files in this Github Repo are the essentials that are required to build the Webview based application.